Circadian Rhythm: How Sleep changes from baby to infant

 The study explored the development of sleep in infants by using a model that combines two key mechanisms: the homeostatic sleep process and the circadian rhythm.

-The study analyzed data from various sources, including extensive sleep diaries and actigraphy, covering infants from a few days to 18 months old.
-The data showed that, right after birth, infants experience highly fragmented and erratic sleep patterns.
+The data showed that right after birth, infants experience a highly fragmented and disorderly sleep pattern.
 Over time, these patterns become more regular, with consistent sleep-wake cycles and daytime naps that are taken at similar times each day.

-The researchers developed a dynamic model to better understand this maturation.
-The model included four parameters that influence sleep regulation: the rate at which sleep pressure builds up, the time it takes for sleep pressure to clear, the strength of circadian control over sleep timing, and the phase delay in the circadian clock's response to light.
+The researchers developed a model to better understand this maturation.
+The model included four parameters that influence sleep regulation: the rate at which sleep pressure builds up, the time it takes for sleep pressure to clear, the strength of circadian control over sleep timing, and the delay in the circadian clock's response to light.

-They found that, in the first few months of life, the rate of sleep pressure buildup is high but gradually decreases with age.
+The study showed that, in the first few months of life, the rate of sleep pressure buildup is high but gradually decreases with age.
 The circadian rhythm, initially weak at birth, gradually becomes stronger as the infant’s biological clock matures in response to environmental cues.
-It also showed that babies are more sensitive to environmental light, which shapes their internal schedules as they grow.

 The study also examined four infants individually, each showing unique sleep development patterns.
 For example, one infant reached a consistent two-nap sleep pattern by around 120 days, while another did not consolidate sleep into a single nap until after 500 days.